jkordek1/Man-Don-t-Get-Angry-Board-game/README.md

 - [ ] Programming

 ## Issues
-- Wrong power net fixed in schematic but also needs to be fixed in board editor
+- Wrong power net (fixed in schematic), needs to be fixed in board editor

 ## Main features